What will be studied

 At the end of each unit there is an opportunity for the student to showcase their abilities

-through an extended piece of writing, a project or a speech.
-These are assessed against our
+through an extended piece of writing.
+These are assessed against our mark schemes and

 and weakness can then be identified and targets can be set.
 These targets ensure that each